matteo-piccolini/qrng-hackathon_PNC_2025/README.md

-# qrng-hackaton_2025
+# qrng-hackathon_2025
-Contains my project presented at the Qiskit Fall Fest PNC 2025 for the Quantum Random Number Generator hackaton.
+Contains my project presented at the Qiskit Fall Fest PNC 2025 for the Quantum Random Number Generator hackathon.

 ## Project structure
 ```